Grupo15-2021-2c/ubademyBackofficeWeb/index.md

 ## <a name="SignIn">Sign In</a>

-This is the first page that you will see if this is your first time using the app.
+This is the first page that you will see if this is your first time using the Backoffice Web.
 In case you don't have an account it means that you are not an administrator so you do not have permissions to enter this web.

 If you do have an account you can Sign In by putting your email and password.